 - Is significant expenditure being committed without the procurement board’s knowledge and support?

 In order to increase negotiating leverage, transaction costs and value for money need to be measured and monitored on a regular basis.

-The Efficiency Measurement Model (EMM2-FE) can be downloaded from FELP.
-A Microsoft Access database, the EMM2-FE has been developed to help public sector organisations to understand, quantify, record and report efficiency savings.
-Included with the software is guidance on how to measure efficiencies, which are classified into five types:
+The Efficiency Measurement Model was developed in 2010 to help public sector organisations understand, quantify, record and report efficiency savings.
+Whilst the EMM is no longer used to report efficiency savings, the methodology contained within the model is still relevant and provides advice on how to measure efficiencies, which are classified into five types: